 TSI governance structure

 It is proposed that the regulatory services are provided by a permanent entity owned and run by the stakeholders.
 This entity can enter into contracts.
 There will be one entity that covers all telematics TSIs.
-The entity will include all stakeholders, TAP and TAF, but certain classes of stakeholder will not able to vote on business matters in which it has no interest.
+The entity will include all stakeholders, TAP and TAF, but certain classes of stakeholders will not able to vote on business matters in which it has no interest.
+Moreover, the entity will also provide the conciliation service for the parties involved under the provisions of this TSI.

 Governance structure

-The proposed structure for the governance of the entity is set out below.
+The structure for the governance of the entity is set out below.
+It is described in the following sections of this chapter.

 Stakeholder Group Associations

-The governance entity represents the interests of stakeholder groups, as defined in section nomination to the decision-making groups in the entity is the responsibility of the associations representing the various stakeholder groups.
+The governance entity represents the interests of stakeholder groups, as defined in section 5.2.
+The5.2.
+It is proposed that nomination to the decision-making groups in the entity is the responsibility of the associations representing the various stakeholder groups.

 Supervisory Board

 The entity is managed by a Supervisory Board nominated by the Stakeholder Group Associations.
 Nominees are replaced every three years, one third each year.
-Seats are allocated to the Supervisory Board according to stakeholder groups.
+Seats will be allocated to the Supervisory Board by the Phase Two Transition project team according to the principles set out in chapter 6.

-This governance proposal includes both TAP TSI and TAF TSI stakeholders.
-While the TAF TSI stakeholders are considering the governance proposal it is not possible to propose seat allocations in this report.
-Determination of the number and allocation of seats in the Supervisory Board will follow any agreement on the form of governance and must be based on the principles in section .
+This governance document includes both TAP TSI and TAF TSI stakeholders.
+While the TAF TSI stakeholders are considering their requirements for governance it is not possible to propose seat allocations in this document, other than they must follow the principles set out in chapter 66.1.

-Not all stakeholders can vote on all aspects of business, as identified in section For example, ticket vendors may not vote on RU/IM matters.
-Infrastructure managers and freight RUs may not vote on retail matters.
+Not all stakeholders can vote on all aspects of business, as identified in section 6.2.6.2.
+For example, ticket vendors may not vote on RU/IM matters.
+Infrastructure managers and freight RUs may not vote on TAP retail matters.
+On the other hand if a stakeholder has a seat for TAP matters and another one for TAF then the stakeholder’s vote for common TAP/TAF elements (for instance for reference locations used by both TAP and TAF) will not be duplicated.
 The Supervisory Board will set these voting rules.

-This number of seats allows participation by all stakeholder groups without having a Board so large that it cannot function effectively.
 Attendance at the Board is not paid.
-The Board elects its own chair.
+The Board elects its own chair and deputy chair.
 Voting on all matters requires 80% of seats in favour.
+Voting is as far as possible based on the consensus of all Board members.

 The Board is supported by a General Manager (GM).
-S/he will either be seconded by a stakeholder or employed as a contractor, to be decided by the Board.
+The responsibilities of the GM are described below.
+S/he will either be seconded by a stakeholder group association or employed as a supplier to the entity, as decided by the Board.
+Her/his replacement will be under the same rules as nominees or as agreed by the Board.

 The Board meets according to its business requirements, typically every six months.
 It monitors and ensures that all the business of the entity accords with these governance procedures and rules.
-It provides a report of the business undertaken to the Stakeholder Group Associations.
+It approves the report of the GM and informs about the business undertaken to the Stakeholder Group Associations.

 The Board is responsible for all decisions on budgets and finance, based on information provided by the General Manager and the Service Management Groups (SMGs).
-It is responsible for deciding what business to conduct and how, as long as that business adheres to these procedures and rules, and issues work mandates to the Service Management Groups.
+It is responsible for deciding what Regulation-related business to conduct and how, as long as that business adheres to these procedures and rules, and issues work mandates to the Service Management Groups.

 The Board decides on all service-related matters, upon the recommendation of the Service Management Groups.
 It only responds to recommendations from the GM and SMGs and does not make proposals on its own account in respect of business managed by the SMGs.
 It also decides the participation fee and the service charges.